postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 where `:limit` is the batch size of 1, 5, and 20, depending on the benchmark.

+#### Model

+The model is roughly the same as the one we used in our previous [post](/blog/postgresml-is-8x-faster-than-python-http-microservices), with just one extra feature added, which improved R<sup>2</sup> a little bit.

 ### Hardware

 #### Client
 The client was a `c5n.4xlarge` box on EC2.
-We chose the `c5n` class to have the 100GBit NIC, because we wanted it to saturate our network as much as possible.
+We chose the `c5n` class to have the 100 GBit NIC, since we wanted it to saturate our network as much as possible.
+Thousands of clients were simulated using [`pgbench`](https://www.postgresql.org/docs/current/pgbench.html) with `-c n` where `n` is the number of clients.

 #### PgCat Pooler
-PgCat was running on `c5.xlarge` machines (4 vCPUs, 8GB RAM) with 4 Tokio workers.
+PgCat, written in asynchronous Rust, was running on `c5.xlarge` machines (4 vCPUs, 8GB RAM) with 4 Tokio workers.
 We used between 1 and 35 machines, and scaled them in increments of 5-20 at a time.

+The pooler did a decent amount of work around parsing queries, making sure they are read-only `SELECT`s, and routing them, at random, to replicas.
+If any replica was down for any reason, it would route around it to remaining machines.

 #### Postgres Replicas
-Postgres replicas were running on `c5.9xlarge` machines with 36 vCPUs.
-The hot dataset fit entirely in RAM.
+Postgres replicas were running on `c5.9xlarge` machines with 36 vCPUs and 72 GB of RAM.
+The hot dataset fit entirely in memory.
 The servers were intentionally saturated to maximum capacity before scaling up to test queuing and graceful degradation of performance.

+#### Raw Results

+Raw latency data is available [here](https://static.postgresml.org/benchmarks/reads-latency.csv) and raw throughput data is available [here](https://static.postgresml.org/benchmarks/reads-throughput.csv).

+## Feedback

+Many thanks and ❤️ to all those who are supporting this endeavor.
+We’d love to hear feedback from the broader ML and Engineering community about applications and other real world scenarios to help prioritize our work.
+You can show your support by starring us on our [Github](https://github.com/postgresml/postgresml/).

 ## We're Hiring!

-[PostgresML](https://github.com/postgresml/postgresml/) and [PgCat](https://github.com/levkk/pgcat/) are free and open source, but to support their development, and many more things we're building, and want to build in the future, we started a company.
+[PostgresML](https://github.com/postgresml/postgresml/) and [PgCat](https://github.com/levkk/pgcat/) are free and open source, and to support their development, and many more things we're building, we started a company.
 We're only a few months old, and we have raised enough funding to say, for the first time ever: we're hiring!

 We're looking for software engineers interested in machine learning, solving big problems, databases, and anything in between.
 Don't hesitate to reach out to <a href="mailto:team@postgresml.org">team@postgresml.org</a>.